Skip to content

 You have the option of taking out:

-It differs from Singles Health Insurance because you have 2 people instead of one on the policy.
+It differs from Singles Health Insurance because you have 2 people covered on the policy instead of one.
 It is less flexible because you need to consider both you and your partner’s needs before deciding on your level of Hospital Cover and Extras Cover.

 • one account